 The unseen line continued up edges of the tunnel and along the ceiling, splitting two different types of rock.
 On my side, it was gray and marbled granite, then it suddenly became limestone.
 Cracks that began in one side or the other, ended abruptly when they reached the line.

 I couldn’t explain it.
 There should have been a solid mountain right there.
 But it wasn’t.

 The only thing I knew for sure was that apes and the beast came from the other side.
 The dinosaur appeared to have walked right through it, and wandered off to find a rancher to terrorize.
-Then the apes, their tracks were muddled together as they crossed through and wandered around the area, apparently as baffled as I was.
+Then the apes, but their tracks were muddled together as they crossed through and wandered around the area, apparently as baffled as I was.

 Frustrated and disgusted, I stood and kicked a fist sized rock into the tunnel.
 As the rock bounced across the unseen line and into the other side, for a brief moment, the air shimmered and tiny ripples spread in every direction.

 At that moment, I said a lot of things my mother wouldn’t have wanted me to say.
 But, in my defense, I was really getting sick of all this strangeness.

 Unsure of what I was dealing with, I did what everyone does when confronted with something so strange and bizarre that it challenges your belief in what is real.